photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ### Podman

-Users of Red Hat-compatible Linux distributions such as Red Hat Enterprise Linux®, CentOS, Fedora, AlmaLinux, and Rocky Linux can substitute the `docker` and `docker compose` commands with `podman` and `podman-compose` as drop-in replacements:
+[Podman](https://podman.io/) is supported as a replacement for Docker on Red Hat Enterprise Linux® and compatible Linux distributions such as CentOS, Fedora, AlmaLinux, and Rocky Linux.
+The following installs the `podman` and `podman-compose` commands if they are not already installed:

 ```
 sudo dnf update -y